rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson object result: For succesful requests, result contains the currently connected exchanges, whethere the user has premium activated and the user's settings.
+   :resjson object result: For succesful requests, result contains the currently connected exchanges,and the user's settings.
 For details on the user settings refer to the `Getting or modifying settings`_ section.
    :statuscode 200: Logged in succesfully
    :statuscode 300: Possibility of syncing exists and the login was sent with sync_approval set to ``"unknown"``.
 Consumer of api must resend with ``"yes"`` or ``"no"``.
    :statuscode 400: Provided JSON is in some way malformed